dmitry-novozhilov/simple-backuper/README.md

 - Select one of backup dirs
 - Start restoring: `pelr ./restore.pl --db ./simple-backuper.db --from YOUR_PATH --name BACKUP_NAME --restore --to PATH_ON_LOCAL_FILESYSTEM --storage-path my-backup-ssh-server:backup --proc-cmd 'gpg --decrypt 2>/dev/null | xz --decompress'`

-# Setup on cygwin
+# ~~Setup on cygwin~~
-- Install cygwin packages `git`, `xz` and `perl-Text-Glob`.
+- ~~Install cygwin packages `git`, `xz` and `perl-Text-Glob`.~~
-- If you will using gpg, install gpg4win (you can find link on official gnupg site: https://gnupg.org/download/index.html).
+- ~~If you will using gpg, install gpg4win (you can find link on official gnupg site: https://gnupg.org/download/index.html).
-When recovering you must serve running "kleopatra" - is a part of gpp4win.
+When recovering you must serve running "kleopatra" - is a part of gpp4win.~~
+- Cygwin doesn't supported now.
+Windows support is in progress.